TorbenJakobsen/decimaldate/README.rst

 To see the HTML report, open the default location: ``htmlcov\index.html`` in a browser and/or light-weight http server.

 Upload to PyPI

 Make sure you have ``build`` so the latest (and only the latest) version is in the ``dist`` directory.

 .. code:: bash

    python3 -m twine upload --verbose --repository pypi dist/*

 .. note::
-   You will need ``twine`` installed; which is part of the reqirements file.
+   You will need ``twine`` installed; which is part of the requirements file.

 See `Packaging Python Projects <https://packaging.python.org/en/latest/tutorials/packaging-projects/>`_ for more information.

 .. note::
-   If you see:
+   If you see
       400 The description failed to render for 'text/x-rst'.
       See https://pypi.org/help/#description-content-type for more information.
    You most likely have put in Sphinx_ into the reStructuredText that PyPI_ likes.